rickalouani/Rancher-howto/README.md

 # 2 ways to build Kubernetes clusters with Rancher 2.0

-   We all heard that standing up a Kubernetes cluster for testing or a demos like this one is fairly simple.
-Tools such as KUBEADM, KOPS, KUBESPRAY make standing up such a cluster a relatively trivial task.
-However, standing up a secure, highly available, and fault tolerant _production_ _cluster_ is a very tall task.
-Many guides and best practices and reference designs are available to help you if you decide to go that route.
-But, keep in mind that they are not simple guides and do require some level of proficiency.
-They require a good understanding of Fault tolerance, High Availability, disaster recovery, and security principles and possibly more.
-In most cases it is not a practical aproach.
+ Standing up a Kubernetes cluster for testing or a demos like this one is simple.
+KUBEADM, KOPS, KUBESPRAY make standing up such a cluster a trivial task.
+Yet,  standing up  Secure, Highly-Available, and Fault-Tolerant production clusters is a more involved task .
+Many guides and best practices are  available to help through the process.
+Unfortunately, they are not simple.
+To use them one has to have a deep understanding of many concepts.
+Concepts such as Fault Tolerance, High Availability, Disaster Recovery, security principles, and more.
+In most cases it is not a practical approach.
+An easier approach would be to use Google Kubernetes Engine(GKE).
+GKE will allow you to standup clusters that are secure, highly available, and faultolerant with a mouse click.
+A better approach would be to use Rancher 2.0
-An easier aproach is to use GKE (Google Kubernetes Engine) to standup your clusters.
-GKE offers a wealth of benefits and handles all the security, provides an ok (99.5) high availability, and depending on your definition also faultolerance. the sla is here <put sla here>.
-But, GKE allow little to no control over the master components.
-When you create a cluster, GKE spins up a master and configures the nodes you defined as worker-nodes.
-Think about it, if you were to decide to switch cloud providers, I am not sure what the process is to get a copy of your clusters ETCD from google to use it to start a new cluster elsewhere.
-I don't know about you, but if I standup a Kubernetes cluster I want control over all components, the abilty to add more nodes on any cloud platform.

-   An Openstource tool that provides arguably all the services that GKE provides.
+Rancher 2.0 is An openstource platform that provides arguably all the services that GKE provides.
 It also provides controll over the whole cluster(s), and is cloud provider agnostic.
-It also gives you a single UI or a single CLI to manage all you clusters.
+It also gives you a single UI or a single CLI to manage all your clusters.
 In this article, I want to demonstrate how easy it is to Standup or import existing Kubernetes clusters using Rancher 2.0, and hopefully entice you to try it and experiment with it.